iluwatar/java-design-patterns/README.md

 # Introduction

-Design patterns are the best formalized practices a programmer can use to solve common problems when designing an application or system.
+Design patterns are the best formalized practices a programmer can be use to solve common problems when designing an application or system.

-Design patterns can speed up the development process by providing tested, proven development paradigms.
+Design patterns can enhance the development process by providing tested, proven development paradigms.

 Reusing design patterns help prevent subtle issues that cause major